 'shortDate') and a longer form (

-In the following example, we chain the birthday to the
+In the following example, to display the birthday in uppercase,

 DatePipe and on to the